The lens of the eye is normally transparent. If a cloudy area develops in the lens, it is called a cataract.

 It is not a painful operation, during or after surgery.
 You should stay active.
 You can continue your usual activities as long as they do not include vigorous or forceful effort, nor anything that exposes you to the risk of something poking your eye.
 Resume driving when you feel confident to.
 After six weeks your eye is healed enough for your glasses to be updated as necessary.

 Although these are unusual, you must be aware that not all operations follow the expected course and the possibility of your being worse off following surgery does exist.
 Your eye should feel a little better each new day, but don’t expect your sight to be great from the beginning as the focusing improves only as the eye heals.

 If there is some other disease in the eye, the vision improvement may be disappointing.
-Age related degeneration, retinal blood vessel disease and glaucoma for example, can coexist with cataract.
+Age-related degeneration, retinal blood vessel disease, and glaucoma for example can coexist with cataracts.
 These conditions are usually noted before surgery.